Manipulating Bell nonlocality and entanglement in polarized electron-positron annihilation: Conclusion

 Transversely polarized beams would be already available at BESIII as discussed in literature \cite{Cao:2024tvz}, and longitudinally polarized beams would be feasible at future Super $\tau$-Charm facility \cite{Achasov:2023gey}.
 The findings in this paper highlight the potential of exploiting polarized beams as a tool to study quantum correlations of $Y\bar{Y}$ system, and also as a means to explore theoretically the quantum information in other high-energy reactions.
-Whether polarization of beams is helpful for clarifying the scope and limitations of Bell-type reasoning in particle physics is another interesting topic.
+Furthermore, whether the manipulation of beam polarization can be utilized to mitigate fundamental loopholes (such as the detection or locality loopholes using only classical observables ) in Bell tests remains an intriguing open question for particle physics.